bachue/sequel-unicache/README.md

 * You must call Sequel APIs as the document mentioned then cache can work.

 * You must set primary key before you call any Unicache DSL if you need.

-* You're not supposed to enable Unicache during the testing or development.

 * If someone update database directly or by another project without unicache, then cache in memcache won't be updated automatically.
   You must manipulate cache manually or by another mechanism.